 Some of the exciting ways we use our Pupil Premium

 As a whole school team, we take responsibility for all children achieving the best possible outcomes in their reading, writing and maths.
 As well as teachers and teaching assistants, the assistant headteachers and executive headteacher support children with their reading development on a daily basis.
-They were very excited to lead 'Amazing Me!' conferencing this term; discussing the children's achievements and next steps.
-Celebrating achievement!
-Our teachers have created provision for additional reading before and after the school day, including our 'Books and Bites', ‘Bonus Books’, 'Bonus Breakfast' and ‘Funky Phonics’ clubs.
+We have many fantastic opportunities on offer to support our children to learn to read.
+Staff in school prioritise reading 1:1 with children who may be at a disadvantage.
+During lunchtimes we have a library club where children are able to read and access a range of high quality books.
+Our teachers have created provision for additional reading after the school day, including 'Books and Bites'.
+The children join in with reading activities whilst enjoying a bite to eat.

-We provide extra learning support for all pupils throughout their learning journey with us.
-Every child shines through 'In the Spotlight' , teachers carefully plan and deliver precise teaching programmes and support to meet individual and group needs.
-Provision maps are in place for pupil premium children, focusing on SMART accelerated progress.
+We provide extra learning support for pupils at all stages of their learning journey.
+We have experienced teachers who lead 'In the Spotlight' activities across the academic year.
+All support is needs led and based on children’s individual targets or areas for development.
+Teachers carefully plan and deliver precise teaching programmes and support to meet individual and group needs.
+Provision maps are in place for Pupil Premium children, focussing on SMART accelerated progress.

 We provide additional advice and support to improve attendance for our pupil premium children.
 We have regular meetings in school and invite parents in to provide help and support with their child's attendance.
 We provide strong incentives for the children to attend school everyday and create opportunities for parents and children to attend sessions in school together.